sflanders95/VendingMachine/README.md

 ## Summary

-This was an in-interview test question that I had to code while sharing my screen.
-I have since cleaned the code up and added comments.
+This was an in-interview test question that I had to code, while sharing my screen, this program. _(I have since cleaned the code up and added comments.)_

 ## Task